Inzhenerka/docs.getdbt.tech/website/docs/docs/configuration-checklist.md

 ## Environments and jobs

-[Environments](/docs/environments-in-dbt) separate your development data from your production data.
-There are two types of environments - `Deployment` and `Development`.
-Within that distinction, there are three types of `Deployment` environments available on the dbt platform:
+[Environments](/docs/environments-in-dbt) separate your development data from your production data. dbt supports two environment types: Development and Deployment.
+There are three types of Development environments:
 - Production - One per project
 - Staging - One per project
 - General - Multiple per project